ivanchromjak/jekyll-theme-eon/_blocks/pricing-1.md

 heading: $0
 ---

-Monthly payment
-Minimum term 6 months
+No monthly payments

 {:.included}
 - Access to Video Courses
-- Access for Two Devices
+- Access for One Devices

 {:.not-included}
 - 30-Days Free Trial